-Apprenticeships.gov has produced a Guide to Apprenticeship Interviews to download and the HOP page Interviews how to succeed gives hints and tips for students.
+Apprenticeships.gov has produced a Guide to Apprenticeship Interviews (to download.

 Schools can utilise staff members, local employers and professionals, and parents to give up their time, to provide an excellent mock interview experience in line with current recruitment practices.
 Feedback should always be given to students on how to improve their technique.